evakarls/magic-eight-ball/README.md

 ## About the project
 Built with [Vue.js](https://vuejs.org/) and [Vue cli](https://cli.vuejs.org/).
 The project utilises [Tailwind](https://tailwindcss.com/) vue as a CSS framework but relies on postcss for certain css features which are not yet available in Tailwind (mainly pseudo classes and styling triangles :small_red_triangle_down:).

 [i18n library](https://kazupon.github.io/vue-i18n/) is included for an easy integration of multiple languages.
-Translations are currently included for English and Icelandic (a great opportunity for you to learn some Icelandic words if you don't know any! :slightly_smiling_fac
+Translations are currently included for English and Icelandic (a great opportunity for you to learn some Icelandic words if you don't know any! :slightly_smiling_face:

 ## Project setup
 ```